jewelboi14/jewelboi14/README.md

 # 💫 About Me:
 Hey there!
-My name is Michael and i am an iOS Software Engineer<br>🔭  Currently looking for job<br>🌱 Passionate at design and user experience
+My name is Michael and i am an iOS Software Engineer<br>🌱 Passionate at design and user experience

 ## 🌐 Socials: